stackabletech/hello-world-operator/hello-world-app/README.md

 # Hello World App

-This is a demo application that the operator starts up
+This is a demo application that the operator starts up.
+It opens an HTTP port and displays a configurable greeting.

 ## Building & Running